Acceptable Use Policy (AUP)

-Memset® Limited provides Internet hosting Services.
-By using the Services provided by Memset®, Customers agree to comply with the Acceptable Use Policies outlined in this agreement and also to indemnify Memset® against any claims by third parties arising from violation of this Policy.
+This Acceptable Use Policy describes the activities that are not allowed on the Memset® network and defines terms of responsibility.
+In using the Services provided by Memset®, Customers agree to comply with this policy and also to indemnify Memset® against any claims by third parties arising from violation of this Policy.

 Memset® reserves the right to make changes to this Acceptable Use Policy at any time, and any changes will be effective immediately upon posting to Memset® web site: www.memset.com.
 Memset®'s Customers are responsible for regularly reviewing the Policy.
 Continued use of the Services following any changes shall constitute acceptance of the changes.

 This policy recognises the fundamental fact that no one owns or controls the Internet.
 Memset® cannot monitor or control all the activities of our Customers.
 We do not intend to actively screen, review, censor, edit or take responsibility for the activities or content of our Customers.

 The Customer, not Memset® is considered to be the Primary System Administrator and assumes all responsibility relating to their activities including, but not limited to:

 - Aspects of the Customer's business

 - The security of Customer Hosted Data and of the Customer’s hosted solution in any case where the Customer maintains sole access to or administrative capabilities of a feature or security control, or where the Customer and Memset® share administrative capabilities

 - Any compliance or regulatory status or matter applicable to the Customer’s solution or business

 - Content and data provided by or through a Customer for use with the Services

 - Decisions about Customer's computer and communications systems needed to access the Services